Skip to content

 At their core, exosomes act like messengers, carrying proteins, lipids, and genetic material from one cell to another.
 This cargo contains vital information that tells the receiving cell what to do—whether that’s to reduce inflammation, start a repair process, or behave differently.
 In the context of arthritis, this is crucial.
 Research shows that exosomes play a significant role in how osteoarthritis (OA) develops, sometimes sending signals that increase inflammation and tissue breakdown.
 Exosome therapy works by introducing a high concentration of healthy, therapeutic exosomes to the damaged area.
 These new messengers can override the harmful signals, encouraging your cells to reduce inflammation and promote a healthier joint environment.

-Exosomes vs. Stem Cells: What’s the Difference?
+Exosomes or Stem Cells: What’s the Real Difference?

 It’s a common question: are exosomes just a type of stem cell?
 The answer is no. While the exosomes used in therapy are often derived from mesenchymal stem cells (MSCs), they are not cells themselves.
 Think of it this way: a stem cell is like a skilled repair worker who can become different types of tissue.
 An exosome is the set of instructions that the repair worker sends out to the local crew.